Fearless (1993 film): Cast

+Production

+Winona Ryder auditioned for the film but was rejected because Bridges felt she was too young to portray his love-interest.

 Aesthetic elements

 A book containing the painting The Ascent into the Empyrean by Hieronymus Bosch is shown, and it is said that the dying go into the light of heaven "naked and alone".
 Near the finale as Max lies on the ground, he relives moving from the fuselage of the aircraft and for a moment moves towards the tunnel of light that appears to be modeled on the painting.

 Reception

-On Rotten Tomatoes the film has an approval rating of 85% based on reviews from 41 critics, with an average score of 7.8/10.
-The site's consensus states "This underrated gem from director Peter Weir features an outstanding performance from Jeff Bridges as a man dealing with profound grief."
+On Rotten Tomatoes, Fearless has an approval rating of 84% based on reviews from 43 critics, with an average score of 7.8/10.
+The site's consensus states: "This underrated gem from director Peter Weir features an outstanding performance from Jeff Bridges as a man dealing with profound grief."
 Audiences polled by CinemaScore gave the film a grade of "B+" on an A+ to F scale.